 The city was first settled in the 18th century and was incorporated as a city in the 19th century.
 Augusta is the third least-populous capital city in the U.S.

 The Canibas Indians first inhabited the region that is now the city of Augusta.
 Augusta was explored in the early 17th century by the Europeans.
 Over 20 years later, it was settled as a trading post and was known as Cushnoc.
 During its earliest history, it was a site for fur trading - known as the Popham Colony, although uprisings by the Native Americans, severe freezing winter conditions that stalled farming efforts, and a decline in revenues led the Europeans to leave the area, where it remained unsettled for 75 years.

 In the mid 18th century, a blockhouse was constructed and came to be known as Fort Western.
 A few years later, it was incorporated with Hallowell.
-By the end of the 18th century, however, it was incorporated by the Massachusetts General Court and was known as Harrington.
+By the end of the 18th century, however, it was organized by the Massachusetts General Court and was known as Harrington.
 That name changed later that year to Augusta.
 In 1799, Augusta was designated as the county seat for Kennebec County.

 After Maine was incorporated into the U.S. as a state, Augusta was designated as the state capital in 1827.
 It achieved city status in 1849.
 It was during this time that the city became quite prosperous.
 In the mid-1800s, the city had one of the highest populations in the country.
 However, it was soon overtaken as other metro areas in the Midwest flourished.